-Allison is also a founding member of the Rough Cut Collective, which provides honest, compassionate, and on-demand feedback for audio stories.
-Formerly, she worked on The Cut podcast as an editor and producer (check out the episode "You Might Actually Be In Love With Your Best Friend").
+Allison is also a founding member of the Rough Cut Collective, which provides honest, compassionate editorial feedback for audio stories.
+Formerly, she worked on The Cut podcast as an editor and producer (check out her episode "You Might Actually Be In Love With Your Best Friend").

-She got her start in podcasting as the host and producer of The Intern, a first-person narrative documentary about navigating the startup tech world at betaworks and living in NYC.
+She got her start in podcasting as the host and producer of The Intern, a first-person narrative documentary about navigating the startup tech world and living in NYC.